zeevo/zeevo.io.old/content/articles/2021-10-26--what-you-are-really-buying-when-you-purchase-an-nft/index.md

 description: ''
 ---

 There is a lot of confusion on what an NFT is and this article aims to educate.
-The goal is to truly learn what NFTs without the influence of bias or the use of confusing analogies.
+The goal is to truly learn what NFTs are faithfully and without the influence of bias or confusing analogies.

 Nonfungible Token, or NFT, is a unique unit of data that is not interchangable with any other unit of data.
-It is in constrast to fungible items such as a dollar bill or bitcoin where each unit is equivalent to one another and can be easily swapped with one another.
-Typically, we see NFTs implemented on a blockchain such as Ethereum.
-The benefit of storing them on a decentralized blockchain is that they will be distributed to many computers and also be available for anyone to see at all times.
+It is in constrast to fungible items such as a dollar bill or Bitcoin where each unit is equivalent to one another and can be easily swapped with one another without losing value.
+Typically, we see NFTs implemented on a Blockchain such as Ethereum.
+The benefit of storing them on a decentralized Blockchain is that they will be distributed to many computers and also be available for anyone to see at all times.
 Ethereum's Smart Contract platform is one of the most popular methods of implementing NFTs because of it is a popular chain with strong developer tooling.
-Assuming the Smart Contract is correctly implemented, once an NFT is established on the blockchain, a sense of scarcity, genuineness, and permanence emerges leading to NFT markets where people buy, sell, and trade NFTs as commodities.
+Assuming the Smart Contract is correctly implemented, once an NFT is established on the Blockchain, a sense of scarcity, genuineness, and permanence emerges leading to NFT markets where people buy, sell, and trade NFTs as assets.

-The methods of interacting with NFTs on a blockchain are simple. **Owning** an NFT is simply assigning your public Address as the owner of a unit of data within a Smart Contract. **Transfering** an NFT is re-assigning the owner to a new Address.
+The methods of interacting with NFTs on a Blockchain are simple. **Owning** an NFT is simply assigning your public Address as the owner of a unit of data within a Smart Contract. **Transfering** an NFT is re-assigning the owner to a new Address. **Selling** would consist of a payment to an address, followed by a **Transfer**.

 ## What an NFT is not

 There is a common misconception that NFTs are _literal_ images distrbuted on the Ethereum Blockchain.
 This is absolutely not the case.
-The vast majority of NFTs minted are high quality PNG or JPEG file formatted pictures that exist off of the Blockchain (off-chain).
-The community has chosen the IPFS system to help in the integrity of NFTs.
+The vast majority of NFTs minted are high quality PNG or JPEG file formatted pictures that exist off of the Blockchain (this is commonly referenced as being **off-chain**).
+The community has chosen the [IPFS system](https://en.wikipedia.org/wiki/InterPlanetary_File_System) to help in the integrity of NFTs.
 For all intents and purposes, this is a good decision.
 The IPFS (Interplanetary File System), is a distrbuted database of files similar to that of Bit Torrent.
 Files are uploaded permanently and are assigned an **IPFS Hash**: A unique ID for each file.
 IPFS operators help provide integrity to files by backing up portions of the entire IPFS.
-Together, a strong and permanent network of file systems can create a database of files that cannot be easily deleted or changed.
-However, there are projects that encode image data directly onto the Blockchain usually in the format of low-size pixel map or pixel art styles.
+Together, a strong and permanent network of file systems creates a database of files that cannot be easily deleted or changed.

+However, there does exist projects that encode image data directly onto the Blockchain usually in the format of low-size pixel map or pixel art styles.
 The only way to determine if your NFT is a quality one is to look at your NFT's Smart Contract for how it is implemented.

 ## What an NFT is